Frequently Asked Questions About DOJ Accreditation and Training

-Full accredited representatives can represent individuals in immigration court and in appeals before the BIA.
-For this reason, an applicant for full accredited representative status needs to show the BIA that she or he has legal research and writing skills and training in trial and appellate advocacy.
+Full accredited representatives can represent individuals in immigration court and in appeals before the DOJ.
+For this reason, an applicant for full accredited representative status needs to show the DOJ that she or he has legal research and writing skills and training in trial and appellate advocacy.
 CLINIC has sponsored court skills training for non-attorney legal workers in the past and may provide this training again, depending on demand.
 If you are interested in a court skills training, please let us know by contacting the assigned Field Support Coordinator for your state.

 Do I need to continue to get training in order to renew my accredited representative status?

 Yes, we recommend that you participate in training on an ongoing basis after becoming an accredited representative.
 Immigration law and procedure is constantly changing, and training helps you keep abreast of these changes as well as deepen and strengthen your knowledge and your practice skills.
-In addition, a 2013 decision from the BIA notes that renewal requests should also provide documentation that the accredited representative has received additional formal training in immigration law since the most recent accreditation.
+In addition, a 2013 decision from the DOJ notes that renewal requests should also provide documentation that the accredited representative has received additional formal training in immigration law since the most recent accreditation.

 How can CLINIC help me get the training that will continue to develop my knowledge and skills after I am accredited?